StanfordDataCompressionClass/notes/src/projects.md

 ### II.
 Project Milestone
 **Due: 11/28, Mon, midnight PT**

-As for the project milestone, please submit a two-page write-up on the technique/method you chose and link to your in-progress code as a GitHub repo (if any).
+For the project milestone, please submit a 2/3 page write-up on the technique/method you chose and link to your in-progress code as a GitHub repo (if any).
+If possible, you can use GitHub markdown (.md) file as your milestone report, put the .md it on your code repo, and provide us a link to that.
+That way you will find it easy to later modify it to get the final report.
+The milestone should roughly include the following sections:

-[MORE DETAILS TO FOLLOW]
+- Introduction: what is the problem, why is it interesting?
+- Literature/Code review: summarize any existing papers/implementations that you referred to
+- Methods: what do you plan to implement as part of this project?
+What end result do you expect to achieve and how will you evaluate it qualitatively and quantitatively?
+- Progress report: what have you already finished (please include code link where relevant)?
+What is the plan for the remaining weeks?

 ### III.
 Final presentation
 **Due: 12/08, Fri, 4:30pm-7:30pm**